-Members contract to remain in the program for one year and must give notice before December 31 to terminate participation the following September 1.
-Renewal of the Interlocal Agreement occurs automatically each year.
-Even after termination, a member is still responsible for contributions to the program for any unresolved, unreported, and in-process claims for the period they were a signatory to the Interlocal Agreement.
+Members contract to remain in the program for a minimum of one year, and must give notice before August 31 to terminate participation the following September 1.
+The Interlocal Agreement is renewed automatically each year.
+Even after termination, a member is still responsible for contributions to the program for any unresolved, unreported and in-process claims for the period they were a signatory to the Joint Purchasing Agreement.
 The program is fully funded by its member participants.
-Claims are filed by members with Clear Risk Solutions, which has been contracted to perform program administration, claims adjustment and administration, and loss prevention for the program.
-Fees paid to the third party administrator under this arrangement for the year ending August 31, 2015 were \$3,207,420.
+Claims are filed by members with Clear Risk Solutions, formerly Canfield, which has been contracted to perform program administration, claims adjustment, and loss prevention for the program.
+Fees paid to the third party administrator under this arrangement for the year ending August 31, 2015, were \$1,678,247.63.

-A board of directors consisting of eight members is selected by the membership from the east and west side of the state and is responsible for conducting the business affairs of the program.
+A board of directors consisting of nine members is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
 The Board of Directors has contracted with Clear Risk Solutions to perform day-to-day administration of the program.
 This program has no employees.

-NOTE 11: PROPERY TAXES
+NOTE 10: PROPERTY TAXES